 Pursuant to our director resignation policy, in an uncontested election, an incumbent nominee for director who fails to receive a majority of the total votes cast for his or her election (i.e., more votes cast "for" than affirmatively "withheld") must offer to resign from the Board promptly following certification of the voting results.
 The Nominating and Corporate Governance Committee will consider any such resignation offer, determine whether to recommend acceptance of that resignation, and submit its recommendation for consideration by the Board.
-The director whose offer to resign is under consideration may not participate in any deliberation or vote of the Nominating and Corporate Governance Committee or the Board regarding the proposed resignation.
-The Nominating and Corporate Governance Committee and the board may consider any factors they deem relevant in deciding whether to accept a director's resignation.
+The director whose offer to resign is under consideration may not participate in any deliberation or vote of the Nominating and Corporate Governance Committee and the board may consider any factors they deem relevant in deciding whether to accept a director's resignation.